sascommunities/sas-global-forum-2020/papers/4602-2020-Heda/README.md

 6. Set up the Dashboard

    1. On the left side menu, click on the + sign (Create), then Import.
-Upload the JSON file `Grafana_Dashboard.json`
+Upload the JSON file `Grafana_Dashboard.json` that is within this Github repository

 ### SAS Event Stream Processing

-The ESP Model used for this demo is ESP_StabilityMonitoringModel.xml.
-Note at this time, the ESP Model is designed to read the stability monitoring model as an ASTORE file.
-This will be modified shortly to read from SAS Model Manager.
+The ESP Model used for this demo is ESP_StabilityMonitoringModel_ModelManager.xml.
+For this use-case, the input streaming data into the ESP model is a CSV file.
+You will need to create this from the data set downloaded initially.
 Note that this assumes the execution is done within SAS ESP Studio and not standalone on the ESP Engine itself.

 #### Initialization

 Before executing this ESP Model, the following changes are needed:

-1. Files Relocation - move all of the ESP files required into one common directory where the ESP Engine can access this
-   1. Time-Series CSV data set for scoring - `score_ESP_FD003_Engine24.csv`
-   2. (Optional) - Model ASTORE file (if not using model manager) - `model.astore`
-2. Change the ESP Project User-Defined Properties **PROJ_DIR** to the directory where `score_ESP_FD003_Engine24.csv` file is located.
+1. Input Data Source - creation of CSV file for data set to score.
+After this, update the Source Window *engine24_fd003* File/Socket connection to point to this CSV file.
-3. In the ESP Project, modify the window *scoreSMModel* and its Handler to point to the champion model in SAS Model Manager
+2. In the ESP Project, modify the window *scoreSMModel* and its Handler to point to the champion model in SAS Model Manager
-4. Set up ESP to connect to the Postgres Database using [DataDirect Drivers](https://go.documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espca&docsetTarget=p0kqcqs0y2r24yn1c94ick5yudkh.htm&locale=en#n0feccmkew8aeyn16zullvc547nd).
-(Note: this [blog post](http://sww.sas.com/blogs/wp/gate/32161/esp-6-1-database-connector-and-adapter-update/franir/2019/09/16) is helpful for additional insight)
+3. Set up ESP to connect to the Postgres Database using [DataDirect Drivers](https://go.documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espca&docsetTarget=p0kqcqs0y2r24yn1c94ick5yudkh.htm&locale=en#n0feccmkew8aeyn16zullvc547nd).
-   1. Edit the `odbc.ini` file from this Gitlab repository.
+   1. Edit the `odbc.ini` file from this Github repository.
       1. Change all locations where SAS ESP is used to the demo setup.
+If using a standard SAS Viya installation, there should be no need to change the location.
       2. Under the DSN name **SGFESP**, change the <u>HostName</u> and <u>PortNumber</u> to running Postgres database.
    2. Move the odbc.ini file to a location to where ESP will be able to access it
    3. Create a new Environment Variable called **ODBCINI**.
 This Environment Variable will point to the location of the `odbc.ini` file.